ShivamRawat0l/StremioP2P/README.md

  ### -- Errors :

  - ERROR:  There is no information about this.
 (Fixing)
+ - If the addon does not work clone the addonOn from github and run `npm install` then  `npm start` .
+Then manually add the addon in the stremio.

 > Watch the tutorial, if any error persist  you can raise a issue .